lkytal/PredFull/README.md

 Recommend to install dependency via [Anaconda](https://www.anaconda.com/distribution/)

 __The Tensorflow has to be 2.30 or newer!
 A compatibility bug in Tensorflow made version before 2.3.0 can't load the model correctly.
-We'll release a new model once they solve this.__
+We'll release a new model once the Tensorflow team solve this.__

 * Python >= 3.7
 * Tensorflow >= 2.3.0